-- a. the amount at which the financial asset or financial liability is measured at initial recognition; - b. less principal repayments; - c. amount initially recognised and the maturity amount calculated using the effective interest method; and - d. less, for financial assets any reduction for impairment.
+- a. the amount at which the financial asset or financial liability is measured at initial recognition; - b. less principal repayments; - c. plus or minus the cumulative amortisation of the difference between the amount initially recognised and the maturity amount calculated using the effective interest method; and - d. less, for financial assets any reduction for impairment.